-4.3.1 EMPLOYMENT AREA POLICIES
+4.4.1 EMPLOYMENT AREA POLICIES

-- 1. Development in Employment Areas is intended for general, light and agro-industrial land uses such as agribusiness, agricultural product storage, greenhouses or plant nurseries, equipment sales or service, contracting, automotive sales and service, manufacturing, self storage, warehouse and distribution centres, salvage yards, and similar uses, subject to compliance with the RM of Stanley Zoning By-law.
-A Traffic Impact Study (TIS) prepared by a qualified engineer may be required. - 2.
+- 1. Development in Employment Areas is intended for general, light and agro-industrial land uses such as agribusiness, agricultural product storage, greenhouses or plant nurseries, equipment sales or service, contracting, automotive sales and service, manufacturing, self storage, warehouse and distribution centres, salvage yards, and similar uses, subject to compliance with the RM of Stanley Zoning By-law A Traffic Impact Study (TIS) prepared by a qualified engineer may be required for developments in the Employment Area. - 2.
 All new development in Employment Areas shall be serviced by municipal water and wastewater once it is available. - 3.
-Until wastewater is available, new lots in Employment Areas shall be a minimum of 2 acres in land area and shall have a minimum frontage of 150 ft., in accordance with the RM of Stanley Zoning By-law unless variances are approved by Council.
-Once wastewater is available Council may consider Employment Areas a minimum of 0.5 acres with a minimum frontage of 80 ft. - 4.
+New lots in Employment Areas shall be a minimum of 2 acres in land area and shall have

+- a minimum frontage of 150 ft., in accordance with the RM of Stanley Zoning By-law unless variances are approved by Council. - 4.
 Employment areas shall be designed using internal road networks.
 New accesses onto the Provincial highway network shall be prohibited. - 5.
 Landscaping should be an integral part of the overall site plan for any development in the Employment Area and should define circulation and buffer adjacent uses. - 6.
 Developments will endeavour to provide safe routes for pedestrians between building entrances and parking areas. - 7.
-Applications to create new developments in Employment Areas may be required to submit the following related to a development application:
+Applications to create new developments in Employment Areas may be required to submit the following related to a development application: - a.

-- a.
 A concept plan that illustrates the lot configuration and how the subject application will interact with existing and future land uses; - A local street and roadway plan that illustrates how the development will connect to other local and collector roads within the Plan Area or adjacent jurisdictions; - c.
 A trail and pathway plan that illustrates how the development will connect to other active connections; - d.
 A traffic impact study; - e.
 A servicing plan; - f.
-A landscaping plan; - g.
-A drainage and stormwater management plan; - h.
-Any other requirements as per provincial regulations or other conditions RM of Stanley deems necessary, and - i.
+A drainage and stormwater management plan; - g.
+Any other requirements as per provincial regulations or other conditions RM of Stanley deems necessary, and - h.
 Any requirements as noted in the appropriate Development Plan

-4.4 OPEN SPACE & RECREATION AREAS
+4.5 OPEN SPACE & RECREATION AREAS